The 5 Best Flashlights for Your Money

 Best Pocket Flashlight: Fenix E12 FlashlightAn impressive flashlight to carry around in your pocket.

-Best Two-for-One Flashlight Bundle: GearLight LED Tactical Flashlight S1000 Two-PackA two-pack of LED flashlights with lots of perks for under $20.
+Best Two-for-One Flashlight Bundle: GearLight LED Tactical Flashlight S1000 Two-PackA two-pack of LED flashlights with lots of perks for under an affordable price.

 How to Buy a Flashlight